 Answering GRE Multiple-Choice Questions

-The majority of the questions on the GRE are in multiple-choice format.
+Most questions on the GRE are multiple choice.
 Most require you to select the one best answer choice, but some require you to select two or more answers.
 The questions that require two or more answers are easy to spot because the answer choices have small check boxes (rather than ovals or words to select) and the directions say, “Pick two answers” or “Pick all applicable answers.”

 To help you select the correct answer(s), keep these tips in mind: